willhwj/SafeForWork-React/README.md

 Colors used:
 #A1A3A5 #FAE8E0 #DDEEBC
-All these are light, warm colors that fit well with short, delightful and light-hearted staycations.
+All these are light, warm colors that fit well with clean and professional business context.

 Topography used:
 Verdana, Geneva, Tahoma, sans-serif;